 There are many cases where a Recurring filter entry node will have the same result as an External event node, but will perform far better.
 Ask yourself how critical it is that the email is triggered instantly, before you opt for a transactional email.

-For example, you can trigger a shipping confirmation email using the External event node, but you can just as easily set an hourly filter to return all contacts whose items have been shipped in the last hour, and send a batch email.
+For example, you can trigger a shipping confirmation email using the External event node, but you can just as easily set an daily filter to return all contacts whose items have been shipped the previous day, and send a batch email.

 If you set the Wait node to wait for 24 hours, each contact going through it will be processed individually.
 This means that for a busy program, this node could be running almost continuously, causing unnecessary load.